bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 It does not enable all these crazy, horrible 1984 use cases, what it does do is it lets you better secure and better custody your Bitcoin.
 And having people really understand that and understand the ends of it, I think is going to be a lot of the work and I don't mean this in a scummy way, but like marketing, frankly, right.
 And like helping people like understand it and understand like what it does and doesn't do.
-And then from there, yeah, it's a question of like, are we doing, you know, BIP-8?
+And then from there, yeah, it's a question of like, are we doing, BIP-8?
 Are we doing something like, what do we do to actually turn this on?

 NVK: 01:18:35